ibexa/documentation-user/docs/content_management/block_reference.md

 ## Collection block

-Displays a collection of content items manually selected from the Content structure, allowing you to feature specific content for promotional campaigns or highlight essential information on your website.
+Displays a collection of content items manually selected from the content structure, allowing you to feature specific content for promotional campaigns or highlight essential information on your website.
 On the **Properties** tab, set values in the following fields:

 - **Name** — Enter a name for the page block.